joswayski/joswayski-snhu-capstone.github.io/README.md

 ![mongo_envs](/assets/mongo_envs.png)

-My servers are connecting to the database with a username and password, however, even if those credentials get leaked nobody will be able to access it because I am limiting who can connect to the IP addresses of my servers:
+My servers are connecting to the database with a username and password, however, even if those credentials get leaked nobody will be able to access it because I am limiting the connections to only come form the IP addresses of my servers:

 ![mongo_ip](/assets/mongo_ip.png)

-Another bonus is that the MongoDB item size limit is 40x higher than Dynamo's, if I ever do want to embed a bunch of nested documents together or allow custom metadata from the users.
+Another bonus is that the MongoDB item size limit is 40x higher than Dynamo's so we have a lot of flexibility there for any use case that might arise.

 ## Narratives

-In the code review video I give some background as to why I decided to build this Plutomi.
+In the code review video I give some background as to why I decided to build Plutomi.
 For those that are not able to watch it, I worked on recruiting at a large food delivery company in the US.
 The system that we used at the time allowed us to scale up quickly when we were starting, but as we grew, we started hitting the limitations of the tool in the form of API throttling, long load times, and slow iteration speed from the vendor despite us being their largest customer by far.

 It would have really benefited us to have an open source solution that our developers could contribute to if needed to implement the changes that we desired, as well as to host our own solution if we wanted to go that route.
 This is why I set off to build my own version to address these short comings.